 How to Use Our Thermal Monitors#

 Our thermal monitors are built cheaply from electronic parts by volunteers and offered on that basis.
-You can keep the monitor for as long as you find it useful.
-If you don’t want it any more, or if it isn’t working, we’d be grateful if you would send it back to us so we can update the software and reuse it.
+We are reviewing our use of them but if we continue to offer them after July 2025, we might need to charge for the web connection.
+If you don’t want a monitor any more, or if it isn’t working, we’d be grateful if you would send it back to us so we can update the software and reuse it.

 Do I need to read this?